aridjayarecipes/cutesrecipes.web.app/content/post/1947-steps-to-prepare-award-winning-zucchini-okra.md

 - "Finely chop the garlic"
 - "Wash the cilantro and chop finely"
 - "In a pot on medium heat, add the ghee and saute the meat and until it has browned"
-- "Add the water or broth over the meat & bring to a boil for 6-8 mins"
+- "Add the water or broth over the meat &amp; bring to a boil for 6-8 mins"
 - "In another frying pan add the rest of the ghee, garlic and cilantro and saute until they brown lightly"
 - "Peel the tomatoes after removing the seeds, dice into small cubes"
 - "When the meat has cooked add the tomato paste, salt, pomegranate molasses and garlic sauce and leave the mixture to simmer on medium heat until the sauce thikens, stirring occasionaly"
 - "Add the tomatoes to the sauce and mix"
-- "Add the zucchini to the mixture & leave for 30 mins"
+- "Add the zucchini to the mixture &amp; leave for 30 mins"
 - "Add the okra to the mixture"
 - "Cook on low heat for another 25-30 mins (take care not to crush the okra while stirring)"
 - "Serve hot along side vermicelli rice"